 Communication is no longer just a human prerogative.
-As new technologies develop, including artificial intelligence, content is being both produced and disseminated automatically, or by machines.
-This is a new dimension of communication, one of human-machine interaction, in which Natural Language Processing (NLP) has an important role to play.
+As new technologies develop, including artificial intelligence, content is being produced and disseminated automatically or by machines.
+This is a new dimension of communication, one of human-machine interaction, in which Natural Language Processing (NLP) plays an important role.
 Let’s try to understand what it is, how it works, how it performs and the challenges that need to be resolved.

 By Natural Language Processing (NLP), we mean